aswiniab/blog/_posts/2021-03-26-credit-risk-assessment.markdown

 ## 4. Encode categorical variables

 Most machine learning models cannot deal with categorical variables.
-So we need to encode the 13 categorical variables that we have in the german dataset.
+So, we need to encode the 13 categorical variables that we have in the German dataset.

 ```python